 why you should use skills assessment tests

-These tests also hold a lot of value if you have reached a point in the recruitment cycle where you have identified a number of promising candidates and you need to narrow down the field.
-The results and insights you gain from the tests can show you where certain applicants have an edge over others.
+These tests also hold a lot of value if you have reached a point in the recruitment cycle where you have identified several promising candidates and need to narrow down the field.
+The results and insights you gain from the tests can show you where certain applicants have the edge over others.